serverpod/pixorama/README.md

 In the Flutter app you will need to modify the `main.dart` file to connect to the local server instead of the live app server.

+## Hosting the Flutter app with Serverpod
+This project demonstrates how to use Serverpod to host a Flutter app.
+The [deployment-aws.yml](.github/workflows/deployment-aws.yml) file in Github workflows contains the code that will build the web app in CI/CD.
+You will also need the [build_web](scripts/build_web) script and use the modifications in the server's [server.dart](pixorama_server/lib/server,dart) file.